apereo/cas/docs/cas-server-documentation/ticketing/Ehcache-Ticket-Registry.md

 ## In-memory store with disk persistence

-Ehcache 3.x doesn't support distributing caching without Terracotta so using it without pointing at a Terracotta server or cluster doesn't support using more than one CAS server at a time, but the registry should survive restarts due to the disk persistence.
+Ehcache 3.x doesn't support distributing caching without Terracotta so using it without pointing at a Terracotta server or cluster doesn't support using more than one CAS server at a time.
+The location and size of the disk caches can be configured using the root-directory and per-cache-size-on-disk properties.
+If the persist-on-disk property is set to true then the caches will survive a restart.

 ### Terracotta Clustering